 When putting out a fire with a portable extinguisher, you should initially stand about 10 feet away from the fire.
 If you are not sure how far away you are, and you are initially too far away, just stop spraying and move closer.
 It is better to start out too far away than get too close to the fire, and you should start only at the maximum distance necessary for the spray to contact the fire.
 If you are standing too close, it is possible to have fuel from the fire splash back onto you.

 As you begin, stay low, and begin spraying back and forth at the base of the fire, and when the fire begins to be extinguished, if needed, move slowly toward the fire to better direct the spray and finish putting out the fire.
 In general, stay as far away from the fire as possible while still being able to spray it with the extinguisher material.

 Once the fire is completely out back away while keeping your eyes on the source of the fire to make sure it does not reignite.
 As explained in the previous article, combustible liquids, once they are hot enough can reignite.
 Even after the fire appears to be extinguished, it can flare back up.
 So, never turn you back on a fire!
 Make sure it is out and stays out.
 The fire extinguisher, if it is of the A,B,C powder type, will not cool the material.

-If the fire is not effected or is only minimally effected by the extinguisher, do not move any closer and get out of the room quickly.
+If the fire is not affected or is only minimally affected by the extinguisher, do not move any closer and get out of the room quickly.

-The video below contains a fire-extinguisher safety-course given at Lakeland Community College (home of a Fire Science program) with the Kirtland, Ohio Fire Department and Lakeland Community College Police Department.
+The video below contains a fire-extinguisher safety course given at Lakeland Community College (home of a Fire Science program) with the Kirtland, Ohio Fire Department and Lakeland Community College Police Department.
 The presentation is given by Captain Doug Bode.
-Captain Bode recommends that if you should have to use a fire extinguisher, than you should always activate 911, in case there fire is smoldering somehwere out of site, and for help dealing with smoke and other toxic fumes.
+Captain Bode recommends that if you should have to use a fire extinguisher, then you should always activate 911, in case there fire is smoldering somewhere out of site, and for help dealing with smoke and other toxic fumes.